SpidiRitsu/Quizzing/README.md

 ## Introduction

 Quizzing is a mobile application created for creating quizzes.
-It's main purpose is to help student study for exams.
+It's main purpose is to help students study for exams.

 ## Getting Started